At Think:Kids, we recognize that kids with challenging behavior don’t lack the will to behave well. They lack the skills to behave well.

 Flowing from this simple but powerful philosophy, CPS focuses on building skills like flexibility, frustration tolerance and problem solving, rather than simply motivating kids to behave better.
 The process begins with identifying triggers to a child’s challenging behavior and the specific skills they need help developing.
 The next step involves partnering with the child to build those skills and develop lasting solutions to problems that work for everyone.

-The CPS approach was developed at Massachusetts General Hospital in the #1-ranked Department of Psychiatry in the United States.
+The CPS approach was developed at Massachusetts General Hospital a top-ranked Department of Psychiatry in the United States.
 It is proven to reduce challenging behavior, teach kids the skills they lack, and build relationships with the adults in their lives.
 If you’re looking for a more accurate, compassionate, and effective approach, you’ve come to the right place.
 Fortunately, anyone can learn CPS.
 Let’s get started!